HR-5058-119

 What it does

-This bill would officially rename the United States Postal Service facility at 46164 Westlake Drive in Sterling, Virginia, as the "Firefighter Trevor Brown Post Office Building."
-It would not change the facility's operations, staffing, services, or funding.
-Physical signage at the location would be updated to reflect the new name.
+This bill would officially designate the United States Postal Service facility at 46164 Westlake Drive in Sterling, Virginia, as the "Firefighter Trevor Brown Post Office Building."
+It would require that any future references to this facility in official government documents, maps, regulations, and records use the new name.

 Who benefits

 The family, friends, and colleagues of Firefighter Trevor Brown, who would receive public recognition of his service.
-The local Sterling, Virginia community, which would have a named landmark honoring a local first responder.
-The broader firefighting community, which gains a public tribute to one of its members.
+The local Sterling, Virginia community, which would have a lasting civic tribute to a local first responder.
+Firefighters and first responder communities broadly, as the designation honors their profession.

 Who is hurt